trek/grunt-neuter/README.md

 Default: `false`

-Includes a the path to your source JavaScript file as `//@ sourceURL="path/to/my/file.js"` for [nicer debugging](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-sourceurl).
+Includes the path to your source JavaScript file as `//@ sourceURL="path/to/my/file.js"` for [nicer debugging](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-sourceurl).
 Note that this wraps your source JavaScript file (as a string) with `eval` and should not be used in prouduction.

 ### separator